datastax/dsbulk/manual/settings.md

 If such a clause is present, the engine will generate as many statements as there are token ranges in the cluster, thus allowing parallelization of reads while at the same time targeting coordinators that are also replicas.

 The column names in the SELECT clause will be used to match column names specified in the mapping.
 See "mapping" setting for more information.

+Important: the query will be parsed because DSBulk needs to knwow which bound variables are present in order to correctly map them to fields.
+Because the CQL gammar is complex, the parser used internally is not infaillible; please avoid using complex queries and in particular, avoid using complex CQL identifiers; if DSBulk fails to correctly identify bound variables in the query, some fields might be incorrectly mapped.

 Default: **&lt;unspecified&gt;**.